-Wiltshire comprises the five Conservative Parliamentary constituencies of Chippenham, Devizes, North Wiltshire, Salisbury and South West Wiltshire.
-All five seats returned Conservative MPs in 2015 and 2017.
-The County boasts to government ministers, John Glen (Salisbury) and Claire Perry (Devizes).
+Wiltshire comprises the five Parliamentary constituencies of Chippenham, Devizes, North Wiltshire, Salisbury and South West Wiltshire.

 Each constituency has an active Conservative Association which provides the infrastructure to fight election campaigns.
 However, election campaigns cost money so there is also a dedicated group of people who put on fundraising events throughout their constituencies ranging from local community lunches to high-ticket events with Ministers and Secretaries of State as guest speakers.
-The Salisbury Association has a Political Literary Dining Club that host book signings of political authors.
-Whilst other Associations have Patrons Clubs that meet with interesting speakers in exclusive venues.
+Some Associations have Patrons Clubs that meet with interesting speakers in exclusive venues.

 The Wiltshire Unitary Council was created in 2009 from the County Council and Salisbury, West Wiltshire, North Wiltshire and Kennett district councils.